vanallenlab/moalmanac/docs/description-of-inputs.md

 ### Required fields
 Required fields can be changed from their default expectations by editing the appropriate section of [colnames.ini](https://github.com/vanallenlab/moalmanac/blob/main/moalmanac/colnames.ini).
 Column names are case sensitive.
-- `#fusion_name`, gene symbols associated with the fusion separated by `--`.
+- `#FusionName`, gene symbols associated with the fusion separated by `--`.
 Genes are labeled from 5' to 3'.
-- `SpanningFrags`, counts of RNA-seq fragments supporting the fusion
+- `SpanningFragCount`, counts of RNA-seq fragments supporting the fusion
 - `LeftBreakpoint`, genomic position of the fusion's left breakpoint
 - `RightBreakpoint`, genomic position of the fusion's right breakpoint